Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 The first stage of the rocket is equipped with 4 lattice aerodynamic stabilizers and 4 lattice aerodynamic rudders combined with gas-jet rudders.

-Launch of ICBM 15Zh58 / RS-12M "Topol" from the Plesetsk test site, presumably 2007-2010. (http://pressa-rvsn.livejournal.com/).
+Launch of the 15Zh58 / RS-12M Topol ICBM from the Plesetsk test site, presumably 2007-2010. (http://pressa-rvsn.livejournal.com/).

 The spent first stage of the Topol ICBM after launch from the Plesetsk test site in northern Russia, photo no later than 2013 (http://www.edu.severodvinsk.ru/).

-One of the launches of ICBM 15Zh58 / RS-12M "Topol" from the Plesetsk test site, presumably 2007-2012, published on 01/15/2013 (http://pressa-rvsn.livejournal.com/).
+One of the launches of the 15Zh58 / RS-12M "Topol" ICBM from the Plesetsk test site, presumably 2007-2012, published 01/15/2013 (http://pressa-rvsn.livejournal.com/).

-- starting PAD
+- starting pad

-Stage 1 - fixed-nozzle solid-propellant rocket engine with gas-jet rudders (synchronized with aerodynamic lattice rudders).
+1st stage - solid propellant rocket engine with a fixed nozzle with gas-jet rudders (synchronized with aerodynamic lattice rudders).

 Warhead launch stage